LF-digitala-kanaler/LFDS/content/components/web/navigations/tabs.md

       ```

-      Make sure the href of  `.nav-link` and id of the `.tab-pane` match and use `data-toggle="tab"` to activate the navigation tab.
+      Make sure the href of  `.nav-link` and id of the `.tab-pane` match and use `data-bs-toggle="tab"` to activate the navigation tab.

       There is a couple of classes you can add to `.nav` that modify the tab design:

       * .nav-small - less x and y tab padding

       * .nav-tight - less x tab padding

       * .nav-tabs-gray - for use on white background